w3c/web-nfc/EXPLAINER.md

 that web developers have been quite positive about the ability to use NFC from the web.

+## Changes done after Origin Trial (OT)

+### Removed NDEF scan option for filtering

+The OT feedback was the filtering feature was not needed very much, and applications can easily implement it.

+### Merged NDEFWriter into NDEFReader

+Once scan filtering was removed, there was no point in keeping separate objects for reading and writing NDEF tags.
+Hence `NDEFWriter.write` became `NDEFReader.write`.

+### Removed NDEF write option for ignoring read

+When a tag is written, it is also read.
+With merging the reading and writing objects, this option became unneeded.
+There is an [example](https://w3c.github.io/web-nfc/#handling-initial-reads-while-writing) included on how to ignore reads when writing.

+### Replaced `onerror` with `onreadingerror`

+Since the merge of `NDEFWriter` and `NDEFReader`, the former `onerror` event on `NDEFReader` still relates to scans, but it could be interpreted to be also relevant on writes, which is not the case.
+This change clarifies the error is only relevant for scans.

+These changes mark the [Chrome Origin Trial](https://developers.chrome.com/origintrials/#/view_trial/236438980436951041) complete.

 ## References & acknowledgements

 Thanks to Jeffrey Yasskin, Anne van Kesteren, Anssi Kostiainen, Domenic